LawnchairLauncher/lawnicons/.github/pull_request_template.md

 <!-- Replace :x: with :white_check_mark: to "check" the specified bullet -->

 :x: Bug fix (non-breaking change which fixes an issue)
-:x: Icon addition (non-breaking change that adds/modifies Lawnicons's icons)
+:x: Icon addition (non-breaking change that adds/modifies Lawnicons reFilled's icons)
 :x: General change (non-breaking change that doesn't fit the above categories like copyediting)

 <!-- Erase the below text if you are not making an icon addition -->